 This setting lets you set the port which the embedded web server uses to listen for requests.
 Port 80 is generally used by IIS and Apache as the standard HTTP port for a web server.
-PA Storage Monitor chooses a different port so it doesn't conflict.
-If you have another application that is already using this different port, you can easily change the port to another number.
+PA Storage Monitor chooses a different port, you can easily change the port to another number.